x7lex/adhan-telegram-bot/README.md

 A simple Telegram bot that posts daily prayer (Adhan) times to a specified channel using the __[Aladhan API.](https://aladhan.com/prayer-times-api)__

-> [!INFO]
-> Project is in early beta, it may contain unfinished features, but it is in active development with frequent updates underway.

 ## ☀️ Features
 - Fetches prayer times based on any city